C++20 Modules

 Exporting Module Macros

-Preprocessor macros are usable within modules, but cannot normally be exported from a module.
+Preprocessor macros can be used within modules, but cannot normally be exported from a module.
 There is an exception, which we’ll cover later in this lesson, but under normal circumstances, #define directives are restricted to just the module file where they’re created:

 // Greetings.cppm